 The 2nd Battalion of the South Staffordshire Regiment (2 South Staffords) was one of two battalions of gliderborne troops in 1 Air Landing Brigade of 1 Airborne Division, both deployed in Operation Ladbroke.
 Ladbroke was the opening move of Operation Husky, the Allied invasion of Sicily in 1943.
 The Staffords were given the task of seizing or destroying anything that the Italians could use to stop British seaborne forces from coming up Highway 115 and rapidly capturing the port city of Syracuse (see the Staffords’ orders here).

-This triple bridge [map], the Ponte Grande (literally, the “Big Bridge”), was the primary focus of Operation Ladbroke.
+Waterloo was the codename for a triple bridge [map], the Ponte Grande (literally, the “Big Bridge”), which was the primary focus of Operation Ladbroke.
 It carried Highway 115 and was seen as the key to seizing Syracuse [map].
 The old iron bridge across the Anapo has vanished, but its north ramp [photo] still remains beside the new bridge that replaced it.
 The bridge across the Mammaiabica and Ciane is in still its original place.
 One of the pillboxes defending the north bank is now in the grounds of the Dafne restaurant.

 Putney was the codename for the railway bridge across the Mammaiabica and Ciane [map].
 It is not clear if the codename applied just to the bridge, or included the railway bridge across the Anapo, or also some of the surroundings (see discussion below about Dudley and Gornal).

 Gnat was a battery of guns that defended Syracuse’s harbour.
 The site of the battery [map] is now Il Faraone restaurant.
 Nothing is left of the battery except the fire control bunker, which is situated behind the restaurant’s bar.